 One of the most interesting things we see quite often from gardeners and landscapers, is the confusion about which tool to use for the job.
 There seems to be a misconception, from beginners to advanced, that one tool is good enough for all jobs.
 This post sets the record straight when to use bypass pruners and when to anvil pruners.
 At the most basic level, bypass are ideal for pruning and cutting fresh, live green stems.
 This will make the cleanest cuts, allowing the plant to properly heal and promote new growth.
-For hard, dead wood, an anvil pruner cuts through this dense material easily, without risk to the plant or tree, and even your pruner.
-Read on to find out the why's for both and why not's of using these tool interchangeably.
+For hard, deadwood, an anvil pruner cuts through this dense material easily, without risk to the plant or tree, or your hand pruner.
+Read on to find out the why's and why not's for using these tool interchangeably.
 It will help protect your plants, your tools and yourself.

 Bypass Pruners - Cutting Live Stems and Branches

-A bypass pruner has a cutting blade that passes a the non-cutting hook, much like a pair of scissors.
-The blade is sharped on one side with the flat, unsharpened on the side, passing the hook.
-When sharp and cutting live branches and stems, they make the cleanest cut on the plant, without any damage to the remaining stems.
+A bypass pruner has a cutting blade that passes the non-cutting hook, much like a pair of scissors.
+The blade is beveled and sharped on one side with other being flat and unsharpened to pass the hook.
+When properly sharped, they make the cleanest cuts on live branches and stems, without any damage to the remaining stem.
 This is important as it helps the plant to heal from the cut, and encourages new growth.

 Anvil Pruners - Cutting Hard, Dead Wood

 Unlike the bypass pruner, an anvil pruner has a blade that is sharped on both sides.
 This closes down on a flat anvil, which typically has a narrow channel for the cutting blade, as not to damage its sharpened edge.
 What makes this great for cutting hard, deadwood is, there is no risk of crushing any stems.
 In fact removing the old dead wood, help the plant direct energy towards new growth.

 The Why Not's for Using the Wrong Tools